WWE Raw Results (5/22): Keller’s report with analysis of Nakamura vs. Balor, Lesnar and Cody in arena, Imperium vs. Riddle & KO & Sami

 -A clip aired from last week of Damian Priest and Finn Balor interrupting a Nakamura interview on Raw Talk where things got heated.
 Balor calmed Priest down and said he’d take care of Nakamura next week.

 -Saxton approached Balor backstage for an interview.
-Priest gave Saxton a hard time for approaching Balor so close to his match. balor said he wanted Saxton to congratulate them on their win last week.
+Priest gave Saxton a hard time for approaching Balor so close to his match.
+Balor said he wanted Saxton to congratulate them on their win last week.
 Balor said Nakamura cost Priest an opportunity at the World Hvt.
 Title and then rubbed salt in the wound by disrespecting Priest.
 He said he’ll make him pay tonight.

 (Keller’s Analysis: Good heel promo from Balor.
 He’s got some fire in him as a heel right now.)